explodinglabs/jsonrpcserver/README.rst

 Usage
 -----

-Create a Flask app and register the blueprint:
+Create a Flask app and register the blueprint.

 .. sourcecode:: python